 Senior Thesis Research Travel Information

-Princeton undergraduates travelling to countries on the U.S. State Department Travel Warning List or to countries where the U.S. has issued travel restrictions will not be supported, unless the students have received a Travel Waiver from the Senior Associate Dean of the College, Nancy Kanach.
-Note: If a student intends to apply for a travel waiver in order to travel to destinations on the State Department’s travel warning list, he/she should first consult the University’s Travel website in order to be able to provide Dean Kanach with the information necessary to investigate the waiver request.
+Princeton undergraduates traveling to countries on the U.S. State Department Travel Warning List or to countries where the U.S. has issued travel restrictions will not be supported, unless the students have received a Travel Waiver from the Senior Associate Dean of the College, Nancy Kanach.
+Note: If a student intends to apply for a travel waiver in order to travel to destinations on the State Department’s travel warning list, he/she should first consult the University’s Travel & Expense website in order to be able to provide Dean Kanach with the information necessary to investigate the waiver request.
 The travel exemption waiver process is time-intensive.
 Affected students should allow a minimum of four weeks for the review process.
 Students should not assume that their requests for waiver will be granted and have an alternative plan in the event that travel is not approved.